Handling missing data in large healthcare dataset: a case study of unknown trauma outcomes: Definitions and distributions of outcomes

 In the TARN database discharge destinations `Home (own)', `Home (relative or other carer)', `Nursing Home', and `Rehabilitation' are considered as final.
 If we assume that these trauma cases have the outcome `Alive W30D' then we loose some cases of death.
 From the acute care perspective these cases can be considered as irrelevant.
 Let us accept this definition.
 There still remain many cases with unknown outcome.
 For analysis of these cases we introduce the outcome category `Transferred'.
 In this category we include the cases which left the TARN registry to a hospital or other institution outside TARN, or to an unknown destination within 30 days.
 The relations between the discharge destinations and these three outcomes are presented in Table~\ref{Table:2}.

 As we can see from Table~\ref{Table:2}, 19,289 trauma cases (or 11.35\% of all cases) have unknown outcome.
 The first standard question is: can we delete these data and {apply {\em available case analysis}}?
 For this purpose we have to consider these outcome data as ``Missing Completely at Random'' (MCAR) \cite{Rubin1976,Rubin1987,Pigott2001,Schafer2002}.
 This is definitely not the case.
 The group with unknown outcomes is exactly the `OUT30' group.
 The probability of belonging to this group depends, for example, on the severity of injury (which can be measured, by the maximal severity, by NISS, by GCS or by another severity score).
-The $\chi^2$ test of independence shows that transfer depends on the severity with $p$-value $p<10^{-300}$ ({this is the probability that} such a strong dependence might appear by chance).
+The $\chi^2$ test of independence shows that transfer depends on the severity with $p$-value $p<10^{-300}$ ({this is the probability that} such a strong dependence might appear by chance). {The most practical (or `purposefull' \cite{Fuchs2013}) idea is to consider the missed outcome data as ``Missed at Random'' (MAR).
+The assumption of MAR does not imply that the data are missing randomly, but rather that the missing values are correlated with variables recorded in the dataset \cite{Fuchs2013}}.

 One can consider all these cases as alive because these patients have been alive at the {point of} discharge from TARN hospitals.
 If we consider all transferred as alive then the FOD is 6.35\%.
 If we delete all the transferred patients (study only the Available W30D group) then the FOD is 7.2\%.
 If we test this hypothesis on 15,437 patients of the group `IN30' transferred {\em to} TARN hospitals from outside the network within 30 days after injury then we find that the nonzero mortality {for} them (3.10\%).